 The attorneys at Grossman Attorneys at Law provide the care and understanding families deserve during such a hard time.
 We keep clients informed of all developments, and we always have concern for your needs.

-A claim under the Death on the High Seas Act represents a complex area of law requiring the support of an attentive attorney.
+A claim under the Death on the High Seas Act represents a complex area of law requiring a top rated accident law firm in Boca Raton, FL.
 Contact our office for a free consultation.
 We are here day and night.
 Contact us today!